danielbodnar/awesome-stars/BY-LANG.md

 - [bigscience-workshop/petals](https://github.com/bigscience-workshop/petals) - 🌸 Run LLMs at home, BitTorrent-style.
 Fine-tuning and inference up to 10x faster than offloading
 - [hiyouga/LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) - Efficiently Fine-Tune 100+ LLMs in WebUI (ACL 2024)
 - [vllm-project/vllm](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs
-- [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - GPT-powered chat for documentation, chat with your documents
+- [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - Chatbot for documentation, that allows you to chat with your data.
+Privately deployable, provides AI knowledge sharing and integrates knowledge into your AI workflow
 - [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API and many LLMs.
 Supports agents, file-based QA, GPT finetuning and query with web search.
 All with a neat UI.
 - [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.
 - [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT) - The simplest, fastest repository for training/finetuning medium-sized GPTs.